 |Top ingredients:||Water, turkey, liver, pork liver|

-Our premium choice high-calorie cat food is another prescription diet, Hill’s a/d Canned Food Urgent Care.
+Another excellent choice high-calorie cat food is another prescription diet, Hill’s a/d Canned Food Urgent Care.
 This diet is similar in purpose to the Recovery RS but slightly more expensive.
 Like Recovery, this diet was developed with undernourished cats in mind.
 The texture is soft and the odor and taste are strong to entice cats with picky appetites.
 Hill’s a/d uses liver as its protein source.
 Organ meats such as the liver are high in many essential nutrients that can benefit cats trying to gain weight.
 This food isn’t designed to be fed to healthy cats at a normal weight so don’t buy too much if your cat won’t need it for long.

 4. Nutri-Cal Gel High-Calorie Supplement – Best for Kittens